-- We will also be asking you to complete any forms online prior to your appointment.
+- We will also be asking you to complete any forms online before your appointment.
 This will decrease the number of people and surfaces that you will come in contact with, and in turn, the number of surfaces we have to disinfect.

-- We are only treating patients that are presumed to not be infectious.
-You will receive a brief questionnaire via text to be completed prior to your appointment.
-We will also be taking your temperature prior to your appointment, as well as those of our employees prior to their shifts.
+- We are only treating patients that are presumed not to be infectious.
+You will receive a brief questionnaire via text to be completed before your appointment.
+We will also be taking your temperature before your appointment, as well as those of our employees before their shifts.

 - We will be using slightly different levels of personal protective equipment, you will see some with face shields and goggles, and business personnel wearing masks that wouldn’t normally.

 As always, we disinfect each treatment room thoroughly between patients.
-We adhere to the strictest protocols of disinfection and sterilization and even recently remodeled our sterilization area prior to the pandemic mandates.
+We adhere to the strictest protocols of disinfection and sterilization and even recently remodeled our sterilization area before the pandemic mandates.

 During this period of emergency only care, we have seen many swollen faces and patients in severe pain.
 The best way to prevent this is to take care of things before they progress.
 We look forward to getting back to doing that.

 We realize that there are probably some that have been affected adversely economically.
 We will do our best to work with you with any account balances due and will continue to offer payments for needed treatment.